anschmieg/CV-Template/README.md

 ```
 while replacing `YourResume.md` with your own file.

+#### Optional: print a PDF document

+To output a PDF file, open the `print` dialog in your browser.
+Some browsers will support cards and skills sections better than others.
+Good results can be achieved with Google Chrome / Chromium / Microsoft Edge.

+> activate the checkbox 'Background graphics' for a better result!

 ## Multi-lingual support
 Repeat the above steps for each language, while linking the remaining languages at the top of each file in the `{.lang}` section.